opsani/servo-spinnaker/README.md

   * `use_as_required_n_hosts`: If set to `True`, the value of this setting will be used as the number of required hosts to check for when polling consul (see `consul_url`).
 Default: `False`
   * `convert_to_int`: If set to `True`, convert the setting value to int before updating the pipeline with it.

+This driver supports [JVM encoder](https://github.com/opsani/encoder-jvm) setting, i.e. combine multiple JVM settings as a single string that can be appended to Java's command line (see example config below).

 Example `config.yaml`:

 ```